 For security purposes, an administrator may need to stop one or more network services from accessing the Makito X4 decoder.
-From the Services page, you can enable and disable network services, including HTTP, SSH, Telnet, SNMP, and Haivision EMS.
+From the Services page, you can enable and disable network services, including HTTP, SSH, Telnet, and SNMP.
+You can also enable or disable Haivision EMS as well as the Control Center Thumbnail Previews.

-Ð Important In order to optimize your decoder's performance, it is recommended that only the required network services be enabled.
+In order to optimize your decoder's performance, it is recommended that only the required network services be enabled.
 Please review the network services to make sure services used for your application are enabled or disabled as appropriate.

-A Caution Take care not to disable all network services; you must at least keep http (Web interface), telnet, or ssh active.
-Otherwise you will lose access control to the unit, and the only way to re- enable these services is by a Factory Reset (For details, see Resetting the Decoder).
+Take care not to disable all network services; you must at least keep http (Web interface), telnet, or ssh active.
+Otherwise you will lose access control to the unit, and the only way to reenable these services is by a Factory Reset (For details, see Resetting the Decoder).